Large-scale Environmental Data Science with ExaGeoStatR: Application to Sea Surface Temperature Data: A tutorial

 We select $(0.01 , 20.0)$ as the searching range for $\sigma^2$ and $\beta$ and $(0.01 , 5.00)$ for $\nu$ to guarantee the results not landing on boundary values.
-The initial values for all three parameters are the corresponding lower bounds of the searching ranges by default and the optimization continues without any limit on the number of iterations until convergence is reached within a tolerance level of $10^{-4}$.
-There are $174$ days whose missing value percentages are below $50\%$ and Table~\ref{tbl:sum_sts_cj} summarizes the independently estimated parameters for these days.
+The initial values for all three parameters are the corresponding lower bounds of the searching ranges by default, and the optimization continues without any limit on the number of iterations until convergence is reached within a tolerance level of $10^{-4}$.
+There are $174$ days whose missing value percentages are below $50\%$, and Table~\ref{tbl:sum_sts_cj} summarizes the independently-estimated parameters for these days.

 Here, $\nu$ has the most consistent estimations among the three parameters while $\sigma^2$ and $\beta$ have similar variability.
 Based on the estimated parameters, we predict the sea surface temperature at locations where the data are missing with kriging, which computes the conditional expectation using a global neighborhood.
-The kriging is done with the \code{krige.conv} function from the \pkg{geoR} package as indicated below: \begin{CodeChunk} \begin{CodeInput} >R data_obj = as.geodata(cbind(x_known,y_known,z_known)) >R krig_ctl = krige.control(cov.model = "matern", + cov.pars = c(theta_out[r, 1],theta_out[r, 2]), + kappa = theta_out[r, 3]) >R krig_obj = krige.conv(geodata = data_obj, + locations = cbind(x_unknown, y_unknown), + krige = krig_ctl) \end{CodeInput} \end{CodeChunk}
+The kriging is done with {\em exact\_predict()} from the {\em ExaGeoStatR} package as indicated below:

 In Figure~\ref{fig:pred_temp_cj} we show the original and the predicted sea surface temperature for the four days corresponding to the $99\%$, $66\%$, $33\%$, and $1\%$ quantiles of the estimated $\nu$ to visualize the smoothness change.
-Day~85 seemingly has more details than Day~325 although the main factor governing the temperature change is the mean structure.
+Day~85 seemingly has more details than Day~325, although the main factor governing the temperature change is the mean structure.